 Ever get chills listening to your favorite music — an old song that brings back memories, or a soaring symphony that transports you to another place?
-Scientists have a word for those chills: frissons.
+There’s a word for those chills: frissons.
 Lots of people experience them and they’re an emotional response to music through a complex interaction that happens deep inside your brain.
 When music wafts through your ears, it enters the auditory pathways of your brain, where the feel-good neurotransmitter dopamine floods into your system and gives you that tingly sensation of pleasure.

 To find out more, read Why Your Favorite Songs Give You a Thrill

 This content is provided for informational purposes only and is not intended to provide any expert, professional or specialty advice or recommendations.
 Readers are urged to consult with their medical providers for all questions.